atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 ![](./images/CustomerTemplate.png)

-3. Fill in the form values as following - Replace YourName by you name :
+3. Fill in the form values as following - Replace YourName by your name, ideally in lower case :

 Name | Value
 --|--
-Name|CustomerAPI-YourName
+Name|customer-api-YourName
 Description|A service that calls a backend customer service using Flogo - developped by YourName HTTP port to expose|10000 Owner|group:default/tibco-platform-workshop